A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Methods

 with $A$, $B_1$ and $B_2$ being 1.0063, 0.481 and 0.301 respectively. $E$ is the photon packet energy in units of MeV.

-(3) Photoelectric absorption: the photon is assumed to be absorbed by an electron.
+(3) \textbf{Photoelectric absorption}: the photon packet is assumed to be absorbed by an electron.
 The cross section takes the form $\sigma = \exp(C) E_{\rm MeV}^d$ with $C$ and $d$ being the parameters fitted from experimental data:

 The fitting is valid for $Z = 1$ to 30, applicable for energy from 0.01 -- 1 MeV.
-This range is sufficient for our purpose in the code as we expect $\gamma$-ray photons with an energy $< 100$ keV are mostly absorbed, while above $\sim$0.1--1 MeV the interaction is dominated by Compton scattering and photoelectric absorption.
+This range is sufficient for our purpose in the code as we expect $\gamma$-ray photons with an energy $< 100$ keV are mostly absorbed, while above $\sim$0.1--1 MeV the interaction is dominated by Compton scattering.
 Although the exact values of $C$ and $d$ depend on the fluorescence K-line, which is sensitive to the element, $\sigma \sim E^{-3}$ holds true for a wide range of elements after the transition.
 This allows us to represent the structure of the cross section with this formula with a good accuracy.
 In Figure \ref{fig:fit_pe} we plot our numerical fitting compared with the experiment data for $Z=2,6,12,28$ for $E_{\gamma}$ from 0.01 to 1 MeV.
 The observational data are also included as circles.
 The two sets of data overlap in general with each other to a good accuracy.
 In the energy range we are interested, our formula provides a general fitting to most chemical elements we are concerned.

-We assume that each photon has at least one interaction when it travels across $\delta \tau = 1$.
-To determine which process takes place, in each step, we assign a random number $\Delta \tau \in (0,1)$ which corresponds to the distance traveled by the photon packet before the next interaction.
-The mean free path $\Delta r_i = \Delta \tau / (\rho \kappa_i)$ for $\kappa_i$ is taken from the three processes described above.
+The interaction of photons is also determined by random process.
+To determine when and which process takes place, in each step, we assign a random number $x \in (0,1)$ so that $\Delta \tau = -\log x$ corresponds to the optical depth change until the photon encounter an interaction event.
+The distance traveled by the photon packet is estimated by the mean free path $\Delta r_i = \Delta \tau / (\rho \kappa_i)$ for $\kappa_i$, where all three processes are considered.
 By finding the minimum $\Delta r_i$, we assign the corresponding probability for each process to take place.
-Then we generate another random number to decide which process is chosen.
 In the case where the traveling distance crosses the mass shell (defined by the stellar evolution model), we also update the local thermodynamical properties experienced by the photon packet.